+'''

+int KheResourceGroupCount(KHE_RESOURCE r);

-''' int KheResourceResourceGroupCount(KHE_RESOURCE r); KHE_RESOURCE_GROUP KheResourceResourceGroup(KHE_RESOURCE r, int i); '''
+KHE_RESOURCE_GROUP KheResourceResourceGroup(KHE_RESOURCE r, int i);

+in the usual way.

+'''

 The event resources that r is preassigned to are made available by calling

 '''

 int KheResourcePreassignedEventResourceCount(KHE_RESOURCE r);

 KHE_EVENT_RESOURCE KheResourcePreassignedEventResource(KHE_RESOURCE r,

 int i);

 '''

 Naturally, the entire instance has to be loaded for these to work correctly.
 At present there is no way to visit events containing event resource groups containing a given resource.